-Qualification for either Freshman English or College Algebra, i.e., remediation in only one of these two courses will be allowed.
-Students who earn a Math score of 18 on the ACT (430 on the Math SAT) are eligible to enroll in College Algebra (Math 100 or 105).
-Effective Fall 2009 the Math score will increase to 19 (460 Math SAT).
-Students who earn an English ACT score of 18 (450 on the Verbal SAT) are eligible to enroll in Freshman English (English 101).
+Qualification for either Freshman English or College Algebra - Require no remedial courses.
+Students who earn a Math score of 19 on the ACT (460 on the SAT) are eligible to enroll in college-level Math.
+Students who earn an English ACT score of 18 (450 on the Verbal SAT) are eligible to enroll in Freshman English.